aryan050200/Customer-Churn-Analysis-Telecom/Readme.md

 - Matplotlib
 - Seaborn

+## Dataset
+The dataset includes customer demographics, service usage details, payment methods, tenure, and churn status.

 ## Key Insights
+- Around **26.5% of customers have churned**.
-- Senior citizens show higher churn rates
+- **Senior citizens** show a higher churn rate.
-- Customers with shorter tenure are more likely to churn
+- Customers with **shorter tenure (1–2 months)** are more likely to churn.
+- Services such as **Phone Service, DSL Internet, and Online Security** are associated with lower churn.
-- Electronic check payment method is associated with higher churn
+- Customers using **electronic check** show higher churn rates.

+## Conclusion
+Customer churn is influenced by tenure, service usage, demographics, and payment methods.
+These insights can support better retention strategies.

 ## Future Scope
-- Build machine learning models to predict churn
+- Build machine learning models for churn prediction
 - Perform feature importance analysis

+## Author
+**Aryan Kumar**
+Aspiring Data Analyst